sg893052/sonic-buildimage/spytest/data_driven_testing.md

 ### 4.1.1.2 Derived class Rules
 - Derived classes will be generated for all base classes.
 The derived class is an editable class, this is the class the test case needs to be imported and used.
 - Constructor will be generated with all leafs initialized to None (only for non-key leafs).
 This will invoke base class constructor.
+- If the user has created a <derived_class>_klish.py file, by default, that implementation will be used by the derived class.
+- The user may implement the KLISH stubs using existing spytest library functions, *or they may write their own functions for new features*.

 ### 4.1.1.2.1 Sample Derived Class